Guidance on homeworking

 Equipment and technology

 The University is responsible for ensuring any equipment supplied to employees is safe to use when handed over and all applicable user checks must be undertaken when using at home.
 If any equipment requires PAT or any other formal checks, the staff member working at home would be expected to bring that equipment back in for those checks as required.
+However, general PC equipment is not normally subjected to PAT testing.

 The University generally does not supply workstations or other furniture for work at home and staff would be expected to provide their own.